Kumati63/yt_downloader/README.md

 At the moment, this tool can only download either the video without audio or the audio alone.
 My goal is to eventually enable the ability to download the video with the audio embedded together.
 I hope to implement this feature in the future.

 ## Features
-- **Video Downloads**: Allows users to download YouTube videos in different resolutions and formats.
+- **Video Downloads**: Allows users to download YouTube videos in different resolutions and formats (144p, 240p, 360p, 720p, 1080p).
+- **Audio Downloads**: Enables users to download the audio from the videos.
 - **Intuitive Interface**: Clean and easy-to-use design to quickly find and download videos.
-- **Responsive**: The page is mobile-friendly and adapts to desktops, tablets, and smartphones.
+- **Responsive Design**: The page is mobile-friendly and adapts to desktops, tablets, and smartphones.
+- **Error Handling**: Provides helpful error messages in case of invalid URLs or unavailable video formats.

 ## Technologies Used
+- **Django**: Web framework used for the back-end structure and server-side logic.
 - **HTML5**: Basic structure of the web page.
 - **CSS**: Styles and layout of the user interface.
-- **JavaScript**: Functionality for video search and managing downloads.
+- **JavaScript**: Manages the functionality for video search and controlling the download process.
-- **Django**: Framework used for the back-end structure and server-side logic.
+- **Bootstrap**: A front-end framework used to create a responsive and modern user interface.
+- **yt-dlp**: A powerful command-line tool for downloading videos from various websites (including YouTube) and extracting the audio or video.
+Find more about it [here](https://github.com/yt-dlp/yt-dlp)

 ## Installation